-For that reason, most measures are used to assess physician groups rather than individuals.
 The advantage of constructing scores at the group level is the availability of a larger patient population.
 When measuring quality at the medical group level, you can create a sample by combining patient data from each physician in the group.

 It is more difficult to produce adequate sample sizes for individual physicians, who do not necessarily have a sufficient number of patients with the disease or condition addressed by the measure.
 The minimum number of required observations needed to calculate a score for an individual performance measure varies; recommendations range from 30 to 50 patients per physician.
 However, a larger sample is often necessary depending on the characteristics of the measure or data source.

 Measurement experts have been working on various methodological issues to advance physician-level data collection and reporting.
 Resolving the issues listed below is critical to getting the consistent and valid results necessary for public reporting.